Lambda Upsilon Lambda

-La Unidad Latina, Lambda Upsilon Lambda Fraternity, Inc. (ΛΥΛ or LUL) is a Latino-based collegiate fraternity.
-It was founded at Cornell University in Ithaca, New York on February 19, 1982, and has 74 active undergraduate chapters and fifteen graduate alumni professional chapters in universities and cities across the United States.
+La Unidad Latina, Lambda Upsilon Lambda Fraternity, Inc. (ΛΥΛ or LUL) is a Latino and multicultural interest collegiate fraternity.
+It was founded at Cornell University in Ithaca, New York on February 19, 1982, and has 81 active undergraduate chapters and seventeen graduate alumni professional chapters in universities and cities across the United States.

-La Unidad Latina, Lambda Upsilon Lambda Fraternity, Incorporated is the only Latino fraternity to be chartered at all eight Ivy League universities.
+La Unidad Latina, Lambda Upsilon Lambda Fraternity, Incorporated is the only Latino and multicultural interest Greek-lettered organization to be chartered at all eight Ivy League universities.
 While founded on Latino principles, Lambda Upsilon Lambda has been open to men of all races since its inception.
 The fraternity is a member of the National Association of Latino Fraternal Organizations (NALFO) and is its third oldest fraternal member by founding date.
-It also has the second longest-running continuously active status at the collegiate level for the association.
+It also has the second longest-running continuously active status at the collegiate level for the association and was the first active Latino interest fraternity at its time to become incorporated at the national level in 1988.

 History

 Origins

 The fraternity was founded alongside other members of the National Association of Latino Fraternal Organizations during the post-1975 wave of the Latino Greek Movement which followed the "principio" (principle) phase kickstarted by student activism on college campuses in 1898.
 In the 1980s, the "fuerza" (force) phase of Greek-lettered Latino organizations began as the result of Latino students feeling they had to urgently create systems where their voices could be heard and where they could help increase in the amount of Latinos enrolled in institutions nationwide.
 This being a primary focus of social justice activists within the community at the time as a result of the stagnant growth of Latino student enrollment during the 1980s and early 1990s.